cyscale/cyscale.com/src/pages/careers/2021-12-14-typescript-javascript-developer.md

 location: Romania
 date: 2021-12-14T13:54:06.308Z
 permalink: javascript-developer
-description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
+description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
   We are looking for an experienced JavaScript developer.
 skills: JavaScript; TypeScript; GraphQL; Node.js; React.js; Cloud Computing.
 experience: senior
 department: Engineering